Jacksonville Electric Authority

-The aforementioned GHG emissions analysis revealed the primary source of JEA GHG emissions have been, and continue to be, coal-fired power plants.
+The aforementioned greenhouse gas (GHG) emissions analysis revealed the primary source of JEA GHG emissions have been, and continue to be, coal-fired power plants.
 From 2011 to 2018 the St Johns River and Northside Generating Stations accounted for 73 to 83 percent of the annual GHG emission in Duval County.
 After the St. Johns River Power Generating Station was decommissioned in 2017 the Northside Generating Station (NSGS) accounted for 60% of the annual GHG emissions.
 The NSGS’s two coal-fired generating stations, Units 1 and 2, were built in 1966 and 1972, respectively.
 The technology employed by these units is dated and inefficient by modern standards.
-The pollution mitigation systems used with the NSGS generating units meet minimal EPA requirement for reducing atmospheric pollutants.
+The pollution mitigation systems used with the NSGS generating units meet minimal EPA requirements for reducing atmospheric pollutants.
 Further, the generating station is located in an environmentally sensitive area which exposes surrounding wetlands to harm from coal ash and liquid waste.
 JEA currently has no timeline for decommissioning and replacing the NSGS.

 JEA and Renewable Energy